mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 To use OpenAI with Vizro-AI you need an API key, which you can get by [creating an OpenAI account if you don't already have one](https://platform.openai.com/account/api-keys).

-!!! note

 We recommend that you consult the [third-party API key section of the disclaimer documentation](../explanation/disclaimer.md) documentation.

 There are two common ways to set up the API key in a development environment.